Online StoreCUTTING TOOLS

 We aim to dispatch all orders within one working day of order.

 All Japanese Water Stones cut at an incredible rate, since any grit particles that become dull with wear will simply fall off the surface of the Water Stone and be replaced by the new, sharp, grit that lies beneath.
 Since Japanese Water Stones work so quickly, it is in the nature of them to wear somewhat quicker than an ordinary oilstone.
 This natural wearing of the Japanese Water Stone may produce a hollowing or concave effect on the surface of the stone, however, it can easily be re-trued using a Ceramic Flattening Stone.
 Re-truing the stone will allow very accurate honing to be achieved, and in the sharpening game accuracy equals increased sharpness.
-For those of you who may be a tad concerned by how the stone wears, we will waylay your concerns by saying that this 400 grit Japanese Water Stone is a substantial 205mm long by 77mm wide by 50mm high size so is going to last a long, long time.
+For those of you who may be a tad concerned by how the stone wears, we will waylay your concerns by saying that this 1200 grit Japanese Water Stone is a sizable 207mm long by 66mm wide by 34mm size so it is going to last a very long time.